AbdelErrahmane/development_supercomputing_journal/README.md

 pip install -r requirements.txt
 ```

 ## Citation
 If you use this code or data in your research, please cite the original paper:

 > HAMDOUCHI, A., & IDRI, A. (2025).
 New Design Strategies for IoT Intrusion Detection using Boosting and Feature Selection.
+Submitted to [The Journal of Supercomputing (Springer)](https://link.springer.com/journal/11227).

 ---